Doctor of Ministry Degree

 - Be prepared to participate in seminars for two weeks in May/June in each of the next three years.

-- Application must be completed by December 31.
+- Application must be completed by January 15 (Cohort begins in May).

 Sequence of Courses

 DM810 Orientation Seminar

 Introduces major components of the program.
 During the seminar, students refine their program of study and work on designing learning units.
 Meets for two weeks in May; 4 cr

 Learning units are primary building blocks of the D.Min. program.
 A learning unit is a specific action-reflection exercise that furthers the candidate’s knowledge, skill, and personal competence in ministry in a specific discipline with carefully defined objectives related to the overall program goal.
 Students develop and complete five learning units.

 DM820 Candidate Seminar

 DM830 Project Seminar

 Begins the third year, in which students design a project based upon their first two years’ work.
 Students are expected to have completed four learning units prior to entering this seminar.
 Meets for two weeks in May; 4 cr

 Design and execution of a project is the final stage of the D.Min. program.
 The D.Min. project consists of an original investigation or activity in ministry and affords students an opportunity to develop a mature practice of ministry characterized by careful scholarship.
 12 cr